 Pullover hoodies

-OUT OF UNIFORM DAYS
+Out of Uniform Days

 The last Friday of each month is Spirit T-shirt Day.
-Students may wear undefiled blue jeans with this year’s current spirit T-shirt only and regular school shoes.
+Students may wear undefiled blue jeans with this year’s current spirit t-shirt only and regular school shoes.

 Additional out of uniform days may occur throughout the school year at the discretion of the school administration.
 Clothing must follow the theme of the day, and should be modest, without inappropriate subject matter, and adhering to school standards (for example, skirt and short length must be school regulation length).
 Students will be informed prior to the day of what is appropriate attire.